 Rule 49.1.
-Privacy Protection For Filings Made with the Court the court that contains an individual's social-security number, taxpayer-identification number, or birth date, the name of an individual known to be a minor, a financial-account number, or the home address of an individual, a party or nonparty making the filing may include only:
+Privacy Protection For Filings Made with the Court

+- (a) REDACTED FILINGS.
+Unless the court orders otherwise, in an electronic or paper filing with the court that contains an individual's social-security number, taxpayer-identification number, or birth date, the name of an individual known to be a minor, a financial-account number, or the home address of an individual, a party or nonparty making the filing may include only: - (1) the last four digits of the social-security number and taxpayer-identification number;